 This Corporation shall internally establish and publicly announce on its website and the intranet, or provide through an independent external institution, an independent mailbox or hotline, for insiders and outsiders of this Corporation to submit reports.
 A whistleblower shall at least furnish the following information:

 - the whistleblower’s name and I.D. number (whistleblowing reports may be submitted anonymously), and an address, telephone number and e-mail address where it can be reached.

 - the informed party's name or other information sufficient to distinguish its identifying features.

 - specific facts available for investigation.

-Company personnel handling whistle-blowing matters shall represent in writing they will keep the whistleblowers' identity and contents of information confidential.
-This Corporation also undertakes to protect the whistleblowers from improper treatment due to their whistle-blowing.
+Personnel of this Corporation handling whistle-blowing matters shall represent in writing they will keep the whistleblowers’ identity and contents of information confidential.
+This Corporation also undertakes to protect the whistleblowers from improper treatment due to their whistleblowing.

-The responsible unit of this Corporation shall observe the following procedure:
+The responsible unit of this Corporation shall observe the following procedure in handling whistleblowing matters:

 - An information shall be reported to the department head if involving the rank and file and to an independent director or supervisor if involving a director or a senior executive.